South Australian Consolidated Acts

 (c) the owner of a motor vehicle

-(i) applies for a permit following the return by the Registrar of an application for registration of the vehicle; or
+(i) applies for a permit after the Registrar declines an application for registration of the vehicle; or

 (ii) applies for a permit authorising the vehicle to be driven on roads without registration in prescribed circumstances or in circumstances in which it is, in the opinion of the Registrar, unreasonable or inexpedient to require the vehicle to be registered,